Home > How To > Cleaning > How to Get a Coffee Stain Out of a Rug

 Expert Tips

-• If you had milk or coffee creamer in your mug and want to avoid any unpleasant odors, use an oxygen-based cleaner in addition to the rug cleaner.
+• If you had milk, coffee creamer, or sugar in your mug and want to avoid any unpleasant odors, use an oxygen-based cleaner or enzymatic carpet cleaner first to help break down any residue, in addition to your normal cleaning solution.

 What You’ll Need